-- Business Continuity Plan
+Business Continuity Plan

-- AML Policy

-- Practice-wide AML Risk Assessment
+- AML Policy - Practice-wide AML Risk Assessment

-Please Note: Incomplete or vague explanations of systems, controls, and management processes may result in rejection of the application.
+Please note: Incomplete or vague explanations of systems, controls, and management processes may result in the rejection of the application.

-Step 3: | Professional Indemnity Insurance (PII)
+STEP 3: PROFESSIONAL INDEMNITY INSURANCE (PII)

-Before requesting a CLC Practice Application Form, obtain a PII quotation from an insurer that is a signatory to the CLC Participating Insurers Agreement.
-Multiple quotes are encouraged.
+Applicants should begin discussions to obtain a quotation for PII cover from an insurer that is a signatory to the CLC Participating Insurers Agreement.
+The CLC encourages firms to seek quotes from more than one insurer.